oli-lang/oli/docs/source/specification.rst

 Introduction
 ~~~~~~~~~~~~

-This document aims to be a complete and detailed language references to provide a
+This is the initial `Oli language`_ draft reference and specification documentation.
+It aims to cover all the technical details of the language in order to be useful
+for implementation and for language features consulting

 Versioning
 ^^^^^^^^^^